cklubnes/SA-LoadBalancerStatus/README.md

 **Support**

-This is an open source project, no support provided, but you can ask questions on answers.splunk.com and I will most likely answer it.
+This is a fork of an open source project, no support provided, but you can ask questions on answers.splunk.com and I will most likely answer it.
 Github repository: https://github.com/M-u-S/SA-LoadBalancerStatus